Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart-org.rst

 Next steps
 ----------

-See `Configure Qiskit Runtime for an organization <quickstart-steps-org>`__ for the steps to set up Qiskit Runtime.
+See `Configure Qiskit Runtime for an organization <quickstart-steps-org.html>`__ for the steps to set up Qiskit Runtime.

 .. |event| image:: ../images/org-guide-audit-example.png